opentok/opentok-react-native/docs/OTPublisher.md

 * **publishAudio** (Boolean) -- Whether to publish audio.
 The default is `true`.

 * **publishVideo** (Boolean) -- Whether to publish video.
 The default is `true`.

+* **publishCaptions** (Boolean) — Whether to publish captions.
+Note that the session must have captions enabled (using the Video API REST method or server SDK) and the publisher must be publishing audio.
+For more information, see the [Live Captions developer guide](https://tokbox.com/developer/guides/live-captions).

 * **scalableScreenshare** (Boolean) -- Whether to allow use of {scalable video}(https://tokbox.com/developer/guides/scalable-video/) for a screen-sharing publisher